 Step 2.7 – Final Non-Suppression Probability Estimates

-Complete the non-suppression worksheet ( 2.7).
-If Step 2.6 has been performed, the damage time for each scenario can be taken from the worksheet ( 2.6.1), if Step 2.6 has not been performed yet, the damage time for each scenario can be determined as discussed under Step 2.6.1 above.
+Complete the non-suppression worksheet (Worksheet 2.7).
+If Step 2.6 has been performed, the damage time for each scenario can be taken from the SF worksheet (Worksheet 2.6.1), if Step 2.6 has not been performed yet, the damage time for each scenario can be determined as discussed under Step 2.6.1 above.
 The process for determining the detection and suppression times, and the fixed and manual NSPs for each scenario is discussed in Steps 2.7.2-2.7.4.
 The process for calculating the final NSP is described in Step 2.7.5.
 Additional guidance is provided in Attachment 7.

-For each scenario, enter the NSP (from 2.7) in the appropriate cell in 2.1.8.
+For each scenario, enter the NSP (from Worksheet 2.7) in the appropriate cell in Worksheet 2.1.8.
 For each scenario either copy DF, FIF, AF, CCDP, and SF from the first row or, if available, use the most recent estimate.
 Calculate the total DCDF as the sum of the DCDFj estimates for each of the scenarios.

 DCDF = __________